bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 ### Issue Record

-An issue record actually issues an asset (or an additional copy) to an owner on the Bitmark blockchain.
+An issue record actually issues an asset (or an additional copy of an asset) to an owner on the Bitmark blockchain.

-Each issue must have a unique NONCE value to distinguish individual copies of that asset.
+Each issue must have a unique nonce value to distinguish individual copies of that asset.

 Item             | Type      | Description